 The majority of parents (58%) indicate they are coping well with parenting.
 Parents in regeneration areas are coping less well than those in the control areas.
-For instance, some 43 per cent in the Northside and 49 per cent in the Southside Regeneration Area indicate that 'sometimes (they are) coping well, but sometimes things get on top on me' while a further 5 per cent in the Northside and 4 per cent in the Southside Regeneration Area indicate that they are 'hardly ever / not coping these days'.
+For instance, some 43 per cent in the Northside and 49 per cent in the Southside Regeneration Area indicate that 'sometimes (they are) coping well, but sometimes things get on top on me' while a further 5 per cent in the Northside and 4 per cent in the Southside Regeneration Area indicate that dependent of the southside Regeneration Area indicate that they are 'hardly ever / not coping these days'.
 In contrast, 73 per cent in the Average Control Area indicate they are 'coping pretty well'.